 If nothing else, nappies and wipes are the absolute essentials.
 Many mums say for first baby, they carried items for every possibility – but by baby two, three or four, they are down to just these two things.
 “First baby I packed everything.
 Second one I downsized, third one – what nappy bag?
 I use my purse.
 A few diapers and wipes with an extra set of clothes and we’re good,” says Michelle Gomez.

 Many nappy bags come with a change mat, or you can buy disposables, or very thin, foldable mats.
 You could also use a terry towelling or flannelette square nappy.
-Or check out something like the Jellybones neoprene change mat we reviewed earlier this year.
 Public change tables are pretty gross – a change mat is definitely on my priority list.

 Spare change of clothes